Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Introduction

-We validate the proposed model on drug combinations from NCI ALMANAC \cite{sidorov2019predicting}, and the proposed architecture achieves the current state-of-art performance in the synergy score prediction and scoring task.
-Furthermore, through visualizations of the detected target gene sub-network of different cancer cell lines, we observe that the proposed model (SANEpool) can detect salient target gene patterns that causes the synergic drug combinations, which reveals the synergism mechanism in drug combination discovery.
+We evaluate our SANEpool model on three popular drug-synergy-prediction datasets, which are constructed upon NCI ALMANAC \cite{sidorov2019predicting}, GDSC (Genomics-of-Drug-Sensitivity-in-Cancer) \cite{jaaks2022effective}, and O'Neil \cite{o2016unbiased} experimental settings.
+Experimental results demonstrate that the SANEpool model achieves the current state-of-the-art performance for all datasets.
+Furthermore, through visualizations of the detected target gene sub-network of different cancer cell lines, we observe that the proposed model (SANEpool) can detect the salient target gene patterns that cause the synergic drug combinations, which reveals the synergism mechanism in drug combination discovery.